Skip to main content

 What is the passing score on the Missouri real estate exam?

-You need 75% on each section independently — 75 of 100 on the national section AND 30 of 40 on the Missouri section.
+You must pass both sections independently — at least 70% on the national section (70 of 100) AND at least 75% on the Missouri section (30 of 40).
 Failing either section means you fail the exam.

 How much does the Missouri real estate exam cost?

-The PSI exam fee is $62 per attempt.
-The MREC Salesperson license fee is $50.
-If you fail one section, you only retake that section, but each retake costs the full $62.
+The PSI exam fee is $52 per attempt.
+The MREC Salesperson application fee is $50.
+If you fail one section, you only retake that section, but each retake costs the full $52.

 Why is the Missouri pass rate relatively low?

-Missouri’s 58% statewide first-attempt pass rate reflects the 75% threshold on both sections plus the depth of the MREC state material — Chapter 339 RSMo, MREC rules, agency disclosures, and Missouri’s strict trust account rules.
+Missouri’s 58% statewide first-attempt pass rate reflects the 70% national / 75% state thresholds plus the depth of the MREC state material — Chapter 339 RSMo, MREC rules, agency disclosures, and Missouri’s strict trust account rules.
 The 100-question national section is also one of the longer ones, leaving less margin for fatigue.

 Do I need a sponsoring broker before activating in Missouri?